 What Exactly Is Kefir?
 Here Are The Benefits + How To Make It At Home

-Studies continue to come out about the gut microbiome and its role in digestion, healthy skin, cognitive functioning, and even immune support.
+Studies continue to come out about the gut microbiome and its role in digestion, healthy skin1, cognitive functioning2, and even immune support3.
 As people become more aware of these connections, probiotic-rich foods are becoming more popular.
 If you're already sipping kombucha and eating yogurt, you may also want to check out kefir.

 What is kefir?